shasuruvalli/mslearn-synapse/Instructions/Labs/92-Delta-lake-in-Azure-Databricks.md

 ---
 lab:
-    title: 'Explore Azure Databricks'
+    title: 'Analyze Files in Azure Databricks'
     module: 'Get Started with Azure Databricks'
 ---

-# Explore Azure Databricks
+# Analyze Files in Azure Databricks

 Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.

-Similarly to Azure Synapse Analytics, an Azure Databricks *workspace* provides a central point for managing Databricks clusters, data, and resources on Azure.
+Azure Databricks is built on Apache Spark, and offers a highly scalable solution for data engineering and analysis tasks that involve working with data in files.
+One of the benefits of Spark is support for a wide range of programming languages, including Java, Scala, Python, and SQL; making Spark a very flexible solution for data processing workloads including data cleansing and manipulation, statistical analysis and machine learning, and data analytics and visualization.

-This lab will take approximately **30** minutes to complete.
+This lab will take approximately **45** minutes to complete.

 ## Before you start